Baya weaver: Breeding

 Both males and females are polygamous.
 Males build many partial nests and begin courting females.
 The male finishes the nest only after finding a mate.
 The female lays about two to four white eggs and incubates them for about 14 to 17 days.
 Males may sometimes assist in feeding the chicks.
 The chicks leave the nest after about 17 days.
 After mating with a female the male typically court other females at other partially constructed nests.
 Intraspecific brood parasitism is known, that is, females may lay their eggs in the nests of others.
-Young birds leave the nest in a juvenal plumage which is replaced in their first moult after about four to six months.
+Young birds leave the nest in juvenile plumage, which is replaced in their first moult after about four to six months.
 The young disperse to new locations not far from their nest and young have been located up to two kilometres away from their origin.
 Females are capable of breeding after a year while males take half a year longer.
 Prior to breeding they go through a prenuptial moult.
 Adults also go through a second moult after breeding and thus there are two moults each year.
 Histochemical studies have shown increased lipid metabolism in the crown region of male Baya during the breeding season.
 Lipids are known to be involved in the transport of the yellow carotenoid pigments that form the crown and are subsequently metabolized.

 The nest, being suspended from thorny trees and overhanging water, is protected from many predators, but nest predation by crows is not unusual.
 Brood may also be destroyed by lizards such as Calotes versicolor or rodents such as Vandeleuria oleracea which may take over the nest.
 Nests may sometimes be taken over and used for nesting by munias and Indian silverbills (Euodice malabarica).